-- Visually and by smell (sniff test), check the engine and fuel compartments for fumes or accumulation of fuel. - Minimize the danger of fire and explosion by not exposing the batteries to open flame or sparks.
+- Fuel fumes are heavier than air and will collect in the bilge areas where they can be accidently ignited. - Visually and by smell (sniff test), check the engine and fuel compartments for fumes or accumulation of fuel. - ALWAYS run the bilge blowers for at least four minutes before turning on electrical devices, starting the engine, or electrical system maintenance. - Minimize the danger of fire and explosion by not exposing the batteries to open flame or sparks.
 NEVER smoke anywhere near the batteries.

-↑ CAUTION!
+!
+CAUTION!